o3de/o3de.org/content/docs/user-guide/engine/az-console.md

 {{< preview-migrated >}}

-The `AZ::Console` class provides a set of macros for defining variables and mapping functions that you can use to interact with in\-game variables and processes.
+The `AZ::Console` class provides a set of macros for defining variables and mapping functions that you can use to interact with in-game variables and processes.
 Use the macros defined in this class to set the console variables (cvars) and functors (cfuncs) for your game, and then access them through the O3DE console.

 `AZ::Console` is defined in the following header: `%INSTALL-ROOT%\dev\Code\Framework\AzCore\AzCore\Console\IConsole.h`

 `AZ::Console` features:

-+ Basic access protections and anti\-cheat mechanisms for locking down cvars and cfuncs in release builds.
++ Basic access protections and anti-cheat mechanisms for locking down cvars and cfuncs in release builds.
 + Default support for several C++ types, including bool (Boolean), stdint (all types), floats, doubles, vectors and quaternions, and enums (enumerations).
 + Flexible and expandable type support.
 You can add support for new cvar types without altering the console code directly.